rupl/chrisruppel.com/_posts/travel/2016-01-24-snorkeling-gili-air.md

 We bought a snorkeling mask in Padang Bay because the crystal clear water basically demanded that we go exploring in the shallow waters.
 We took it out a few times and took turns snorkeling, but never ventured too far... the ocean is a big place and can be a bit scary.

 However, we heard from many folks that Gili Air is the place to snorkel.
-We got a tip from Garle, the owner of our bungalows, where good snorkeling could be done.
+We got a tip from Jarle, the owner of our bungalows, where good snorkeling could be done.
 But once again, going solo was a bit daunting.
 There are massive sea urchins everywhere in the shallow water and if you step on or kick one, you're done for a while.
 I ended up snorkeling twice in the shallow water, but never dared to head out farther where the reef was.

 I took some photos with my phone in the shallow water, but since I lost the GoPro in Padang Bay I didn't have a camera that could really stay under for a good length of time.

 {% include gallery.html gallery=page.gallery %}

 However, after our second morning of snorkeling we came back during the rain shower.
-Garle asked how it was and I said that today, once again, I was a bit intimidated by the sea urchins because I was alone.
+Jarle asked how it was and I said that today, once again, I was a bit intimidated by the sea urchins because I was alone.
 He jumped up out of his seat and said he'd be happy to go whenever I wanted, how about now?

 I said sure, so we hopped on the bikes and went toward the harbor area.
 We put on our gear and after slowly walking about 50 meters backwards (walking forwards is hard with fins) we finally sank into the water and started snorkeling.